soma2000-lang/Problem1-Problem2/README.md

 ## URLs

-The production or staging URLs would use these same paths, but with your own domain.
+The production or staging URLs would use these same paths, but with wer own domain.

 ### Development URLs